-'''

-name: Sumit

-timeout: 10

-input_validator:

-defaultInputValidator: custom

-vivaPattern: '{x;}'

-customInputValidatorProg: 'SumitInputValidator.class'

-customInputValidatorCmd: 'java {:basename}'
+name: Sumit timeout: 10 input_validator: defaultInputValidator: custom vivaPattern: '{x;}' customInputValidatorProg: 'SumitInputValidator.class' customInputValidatorCmd: 'java {:basename}'

-'''

-The above problem.yaml file specifies that the problem named "Sumit" (which is stored in folder "sumit") has a 10-second run time limit and has a default input validator type of "custom", a VIVA pattern of "{x;}", and a custom input validator program named "SumitInputValidator.class" which is invoked using the command "java SumitInputValidator".
+The above problem.yaml file specifies that the problem named "Sumit" (which is stored in folder "sumit") has a 10-second run time limit and has a default input validator type of "custom", pattern input of "{x;}", and custom validator program а VIVA а named "SumitInputValidator.class" which is invoked using the command "java SumitInputValidator".
 (Note that the above is not a complete problem.yaml file; it is only intended to show how to configure input validators.
-Typically the problem.yaml file would contain other entries as well, such as the output validator configuration, information on where team programs should read their input (for example, from stdin or from a file), etc.)
+Typically the problem vaml file would contain other entries as well, such as the output validator configuration, information on where team programs should read their input (for example, from stdin or from a file), etc.)

-Note that the "sumit" folder beneath the "config" folder should also contain folders "data", holding the "sample" and "secret" data files in correspondingly-named subfolders; "input\validators", holding the "SumitInputValidator.class" file; and "problem\statement", holding a LaTex copy of the problem statement containing at least a \problemtitle{Sumit} statement giving the problem title.
+Note that the "sumit" folder beneath the "config" folder should also contain folders "data", holding the "sample" and "secret" data files in correspondingly-named subfolders; "input_validators", holding the "SumitInputValidator.class" file; and "problem_statement", holding a LaTex copy of the problem statement containing at least a \problemtitle{Sumit} statement giving the problem title.
 See the CLICS Contest Data Package specification for more information on the structure of a Contest Data Package (CDP).